belgattitude/nextjs-monorepo-example/README.md

    When merging it, a [github action](./.github/workflows/release.yml) will publish the packages with resulting semver version and generate CHANGELOGS for you.

+   > PS:
+   >  - Even if you don't need to publish, changeset can maintain an automated changelog for your apps.
+Nice !
-   > PS: To disable automatic publishing of some packages, just set `"private": "true"` in their package.json.
+   >  - To disable automatic publishing of some packages, just set `"private": "true"` in their package.json.
+   >  - Want to tune the behaviour, see [.changeset/config.json](./.changeset/config.json).

 ## 3. Monorepo essentials